quark-engine/quark-engine/docs/source/quark_script.rst

         verifiedMethodCandidates = []

         for method in methodsInArgs:
-            if method.methodName not in INTENT_GETTING_METHODS:
+            if method.methodName not in URL_GETTING_METHODS:
                 verifiedMethodCandidates.append(method)

         if verifiedMethodCandidates == []: